Shaw University

-Shaw University is a private Baptist historically black university in Raleigh, North Carolina.
-It is affiliated with the American Baptist Churches USA.
+Shaw University is a private historically black university in Raleigh, North Carolina.
 Founded on December 1, 1865, Shaw University is the oldest HBCU to begin offering courses in the Southern United States.
 The school had its origin in the formation of a theological class of freedmen in the Guion Hotel.
 The following year it moved to a large wooden building, at the corner of Blount and Cabarrus Streets in Raleigh, where it continued as the Raleigh Institute until 1870.
 In 1870, the school moved to its current location on the former property of Confederate General Barringer and changed its name to the Shaw Collegiate Institute, in honor of Elijah Shaw.
 In 1875, the school was officially chartered with the State of North Carolina as Shaw University.

 The main campus resides on 24 acres in the East Raleigh-South Park Historic District in downtown Raleigh.
 Shaw also owns and operates a 35-acre farm located on Rock Quarry Rd.
 Historical buildings, which either currently (Estey Hall) or previously (Shaw Hall) reside on campus, were designed by the famed Raleigh architect George S. H. Appleget and feature a Second Empire and Italianate architectural styles.
 Other architectural styles present on campus are Leonard Hall, a twin-turret Romanesque Revival style building, and several buildings featuring Brutalist style architectures.